sreeharsha-rav/sw_basics/README.md

 # Basics of Programming

 This repo is a reference to anyone wanting to brush up on the building blocks of programming/coding.
-All of the examples have been implemented in python so it is easy to understand.
+All of the examples have been implemented in Python so it is easy to understand.

 It's still a work in progress...

 ## Data Structures
 A data structure is a way of organizing and storing data in a computer so that it can be accessed and used efficiently.
 Mentioned below are data structures used in python and those which are used in fundamental to all languages.

-**Fundamental to python:**
+**Fundamental to Python:**
 - _List_: a mutable ordered collection of elements which can be of any data type.
 - _Tuple_: an immutable ordered collection of elements which an contains different data types.
 - _Set_: an unordered collection of unique elements which can be of any data type.